Kwiatens/FloV3R/README.md

 It *does not use Bluetooth*, instead we use transceivers for it since its simpler :)
 On the pcb we have integrated LiPo charging circuit with status LED's.
 For the assembly you would need some 3D Printed parts, if you don't have a 3D-Printer I would recommend purchasing them from JLCPCB.

-The controller is completely wireless.
-It has a built-in LiPo charging circuit with MicroUSB port so there is no need for an external charging module.
+It is completely wireless, has a built-in LiPo charging circuit with MicroUSB port so there is no need for an external charging module.
 For now use this board ONLY FOR LiPo BATTERIES that have INTEGRATED PROTECTION ⚠️ (because it does not feature undervoltage protection yet).